konradzdeb/blog/content/post/2025-03-14-git-dotfiles/index.md

     - The argument `--git-dir` specifies where we store the repository data

-2. There is one more snag, in the present configuration calling the `config` command would show a vast number of untracked files.
+4. There is one more snag, in the present configuration calling the `config` command would show a vast number of untracked files.
 We can solve that problem by using the following git configuration

+    ``` bash
      config config --local status.showUntrackedFiles no
+    ```

 If this solution is working for you, you can add the line with the `alias` command to your `~/.bashrc` (or other depending on the shell) to